1. Social Media Manager

 Travel bloggers/vloggers seem to have a glamorous life of constant travel and engagement in interesting activities.
 Take this blogger for example who earns a six-figure income every year on his quest to travel to all of the world’s countries.
 Being successful in this field, however, requires work and focus.
 Innovation is equally important as the audience is looking for outstanding content.
 As your business booms, you will need to seek the services of various professionals such as video and audio editors, SEO experts, and photographers.
 Quality is everything in this industry, and you need to invest in your blogging/vlogging platform regularly.

 Club promoting is an excellent venture for people who are passionate about nighttime business.
 These professionals earn an average of $25,000 yearly but can make more due to the endless opportunities available.
 The first step is to gain experience which can be achieved through working for an established promotion company.
 A network will help you win a foot in the door, so talk to club owners, DJs, producers, and marketing materials vendors.
 Social media profiles are essential to reach out to your audience, and you need to have an impressive brand on platforms like Facebook and Twitter.

 70. Music Production

-Music production is hugely lucrative.
-Music producers help artists to achieve their artistic goals.
+Producers help artists to achieve their artistic goals.
 Some modern producers do not even work with artists.
 Instead, they develop their own music by the use of digital software like Fruity Loops.
 The income varies on the artists a producer collaborates with and the kind of music that they create.
 Some producers double as artists, and this further adds to their overall revenue.
-The Bureau of Labor and Statistics accounts that salaried music producers earn $55,000 on yearly average .
+The Bureau of Labor and Statistics states that salaried music producers earn $55,000 on yearly average .
 Some producers find it more lucrative to earn on royalty-basis.
 Songs can generate millions in revenue which means that the producer involved will have a handsome return.

 71. White label supplement